Media

 Customer service has been progressively moving toward chat, chatbots and self-service, removing much of the “human touch” in communicating with people outside the company.
 I constantly hear the frustration people have with this lack of ‘human interaction, so it will be necessary for a company to have a “human interaction” option so as to not alienate prospects and customers.

 We are now embroiled in a tug-of-war between interaction with technology and “the human touch.”
-Look for this conflict to continue because there are some things relating to communication that silicon chips just cannot match with the good old human touch.
+Look for this conflict to continue because there are some things relating to connecting with senior-level executives that silicon chips just cannot match with the good old human touch.